RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 # Note on licenses
 The code in this project is distributed under the MIT license.
-Some data files found in the builtinslottypes (e.g. colors.json) use values taken from Wikipedia and thus they are licensed under Creative Commons Attribution-ShareAlike license.
+Some data files found in the builtinslottypes directory (e.g. colors.json) use values taken from Wikipedia and thus they are licensed under Creative Commons Attribution-ShareAlike license.
 Such files have appropriate attribution and license information within them.
 If you don't wish to deal with these licenses, simply delete such file(s) from